istresearch/scrapy-cluster/Quick_Start.md

 ```
 In this case we had 48 urls pending in the queue, so yours may be slightly different.

-8) If the crawl from 7 is still running, lets stop it by issuing a `stop` action request (Note this requires a full deployment).
+8) If the crawl from step 7 is still running, lets stop it by issuing a `stop` action request (Note this requires a full deployment).

 Action Request:

 `python kafka-monitor.py feed -s settings_actions.py '{"action":"stop", "appid":"testapp", "uuid":"someuuid", "crawlid":"abc1234", "spiderid":"link"}'`

 The following things will occur for this action request:
   1. The Kafka monitor will receive the action request and put it into Redis
   2. The Redis Monitor will act on the stop request, and purge the current pending requests for the particular `spider`, `appid`, and `crawlid`
-  3. The Redis Monitor will blacklist the crawlid, so no more pending requests can be generated from the spiders
+  3. The Redis Monitor will blacklist the `crawlid`, so no more pending requests can be generated from the spiders or application
   3. The Redis Monitor will send the purge total result back to Kafka
   4. The Kafka Dump utility monitoring the actions will receive a result similar to the following: